Skip to Content

 • Stomach cancer

-Some people may be diagnosed with a benign asbestos disease.
+Some people may be diagnosed with a benign (non-cancerous) asbestos disease.
 However, a benign condition could also be associated with a malignant condition.
 For example, pleural effusion is a symptom of pleural mesothelioma.

 03. Risk Factors